li-menglin/li-menglin.github.io/research/research1.md

       <h2>Overview</h2>
       <p>
-        This project develops a compact detection platform based on plastic scintillators with Silicon Photomultipliers (SiPMs), complemented by a helium-3 counter for neutron measurements.
+        This project develops a compact detection platform based on plastic scintillators with Silicon Photomultipliers (SiPMs), complemented by a helium-3 tube detector for neutron spectrum measurement.
 The system is designed to register cosmic-ray muons and neutrons under coincidence logic, enabling both detector calibration and exploratory muon imaging studies.
       </p>

       <h2>Experimental Setup</h2>
       <p>
-        The telescope employs two vertically aligned scintillators coupled with SiPMs; coincident signals identify through-going muons.
-        Electronics include a spectroscopy amplifier, single-channel analyzers (SCAs), and a coincidence unit triggering a multichannel analyzer (MCA).
+        The telescope employs two vertically aligned scintillators coupled with SiPMs, with coincident signals to identify through-going muons.
+The readout chain incorporates spectroscopy amplifiers, single-channel analyzers (SCAs), and a coincidence unit triggering a multichannel analyzer (MCA).
+A \
-        A helium-3 proportional counter is inserted coaxially to measure neutrons under the same trigger conditions.
+        (^{3}\mathrm{He}\) tube neutron detector is inserted coaxially to measure neutrons under the same trigger conditions.
       </p>

       <div class="figure-grid">